sepaugh/SCOM/README.md

 # SCOM
-Scripts put together to help with managing and troubleshooting SCOM
+Scripts put together to help with managing and troubleshooting System Center Operations Manager